Falls from height

 • working on raised storage areas

-• use of portable ladders eg for access to vehicles; building maintenance
+• use of portable ladders for access to vehicles; building maintenance

 • safety of stairs, steps, fixed ladders

-• Employee working on a box trailer vehicle fell 4m from the top of an extension ladder sustaining multiple fractures to his hip and left wrist.
-The ladder was neither footed nor secured and he lost his balance when the bottom of the ladder slipped away.
-His employer had not carried out a risk assessment and there was no safety equipment provided for work on the tops of commercial vehicles.
+Unsecured ladder - a person working on a box trailer vehicle fell 4 metres from the top of an extension ladder sustaining multiple fractures to their hip and left wrist.
+The ladder was not footed or secured and they lost their balance when the bottom of the ladder slipped away.
+Their employer had not carried out a risk assessment and there was no safety equipment provided for work on the tops of commercial vehicles.

-• An employee had gone onto a storage area above an office.
+Missing barrier - a worker had gone onto a storage area above an office.
 Permanent access and guardrails were in place, but on the day of the accident the barrier that normally prevented persons going onto a non-load bearing part of the office roof was missing.
-When someone in the office below called out to the employee, he stepped onto the fragile section of the roof and fell to the floor below.
-He sustained two cracked ribs.
+When someone in the office below called out to the worker, they stepped onto the fragile section of the roof and fell to the floor below.
+They sustained 2 cracked ribs.
 Management was not aware that the barrier had been removed and there was no warning of the danger.

-• 17 year old apprentice was clearing the gutters on the workshop roof when he fell through a fragile roof-light onto the concrete floor 5m below.
-He fractured his pelvis in three places.
-For convenience, his employer had always used unsupervised and untrained apprentices to carry out this work.
-There was no Risk Assessment no appropriate safety equipment available.
+No safety equipment and lack of training - a 17 year old apprentice was clearing the gutters on the workshop roof when they fell through a fragile roof-light onto the concrete floor 5 metres below.
+They fractured their pelvis in 3 places.
+For convenience, their employer had always used unsupervised and untrained apprentices to carry out this work.
+There was no risk assessment no appropriate safety equipment available.

-• An employee was assisting a driver position a vehicle over an inspection pit.
-He was walking backwards when he fell about 1.5m into the pit sustaining three broken ribs and a broken left wrist.
-Both the driver and the other employee had ignored management's safety procedures published in the company's induction pack which warned of the danger of reversing in this way.
+Reversing vehicle over an inspection pit - a worker was assisting a driver position a vehicle over an inspection pit.
+They were walking backwards when they fell about 1.5 metres into the pit sustaining 3 broken ribs and a broken left wrist.
+Both the driver and the other worker had ignored management's safety procedures published in the company's induction pack which warned of the danger of reversing in this way.

-• A paint sprayer fell from a stepladder whilst spraying a lorry and was left with broken ribs, broken collarbone, and a shattered shoulder.
-The same sprayer had fallen off the same stepladder a month before but no action was taken by his employer.
+No working platform - a paint sprayer fell from a stepladder whilst spraying a lorry and was left with broken ribs, broken collarbone, and a shattered shoulder.
+The same sprayer had fallen off the same stepladder a month before but no action was taken by their employer.
 They should have identified that a working platform was necessary for this spraying work.
 The company went into voluntary liquidation but were still prosecuted by HSE.

 Is this page useful?